-Our Sports Centre is the hub of student sport on campus.
-Enjoy facilities including an eight-court sports hall, four glass-backed squash courts and multi-purpose studio spaces, with a new high-tech 180-station gym, spin studio, and mind and body studio opening soon.
+Our Sport and Fitness Centre is the hub of student sport on campus.
+Enjoy facilities including an eight-court sports hall, four glass-backed squash courts, a high-tech 180-station gym and studio spaces with audio-visual effects, including a spin cycle studio.

 Our outdoor facilities include a water sports centre that’s home to Newcastle University Boat Club, a rowing ergometer training centre, and a fantastic range of artificial and floodlit pitches, all at easy-to-access locations around Newcastle.

 We’ve also developed cutting-edge sports laboratories, including a gait track, environmental chamber and performance suite to study the science of sporting success.

 You'll enhance your learning through the £350 million innovation district, Newcastle Helix.
 We’re working with partners to develop this living laboratory and global centre for science, technology, research and education in the heart of our city.
-Newcastle Helix is bringing together global companies with some of the best tech and science talent and researchers on the world to turn theory into life-changing new products.
+Newcastle Helix is bringing together global companies with some of the best tech and science talent and researchers in the world to turn theory into life-changing new products.

 Urban Sciences Building